dpmilian/axon/README.md

 # TODO:
 - Version updates?
 - Check import works correctly?
-- Store module under development: use *influxdb* as timestamped storage, seems very applicable to task at hand, also very simple to implement
+- Store module (`from axon.store import Store`) under development: use *influxdb* as timestamped storage, seems very applicable to task at hand, also very simple to implement